guardian/engineering-performance-framework/README.md

         <li>Takes on bigger pieces of work with support.</li>
         <li>Takes on PR feedback and improves their work.</li>
         <li>Seeks advice from more senior engineers when they are blocked.</li>
+        <li>Shows awareness of data privacy or security concerns where relevant.</li>
       </ul>
     </td>
     <td>